wguesdon/Portfolio/Data_Science_projects/Blog_Google_Analytics/README.md

-# Analyze BrainPoste Blog traffic
+# Analyze BrainPost Blog traffic

 This project was proposed by from the [Data Scientist Syndicate](https://cheekyscientist.com/career-programs/data-scientist-syndicate/) facebook group.